NWChemEx/.github/docs/source/community/pull_requests.rst

    - The code base moves fast, PRs get stale quickly.
    - Shoot for merging in less than two weeks.
-   - Merge function by function if necessary.
+   - Merge function by function if necessary
+   - See :ref:`using_issues_to_track_progress` for tracking progress.

 #.
 Code submitted as PRs should adhere to the organization's standards.